maxim-saplin/data_table_2/README.md

 In-place substitute for Flutter's stock **DataTable** and **PaginatedDataTable** widgets with fixed/sticky header/top row (and footer/paginator for **PaginatedDataTable**) and a few extra features. **DataTable2** and **PaginatedDataTable2** widgets are based on the sources of Flutter's originals, mimic the API and provide seamless integration.

-If you've been using (or considered using) standard Flutter's widgets for displaying tables/data grids and missed the sticky headers - you've come to the right place.
+If you've been using (or considered using) standard Flutter's widgets for displaying tables/data grids and missed the sticky headers (or vertical border, no data placeholder) - you've come to the right place.
 No need to learn yet another API of a new control, just stick to well described DataTable/PaginatedDataTable.

 # [LIVE DEMO](https://maxim-saplin.github.io/data_table_2/)